Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 Simon wearing a Vietnamese hat on the boat in Van Long

-The Vietnamese hat is included in the ticket and I suggest you wear it as the sun can be unforgiving.
+The Vietnamese hat is included in the ticket (though you must return it) and I suggest you wear it as the sun can be unforgiving.

 Initially, I thought we would at least get to help a bit with the rowing, but alas that was not the case.
 The old lady rower put her feet on the paddles and I have to say, she surprised me with her strength and tenacity.